 🥤 More healthy smoothies

-There are lots of healthy and fun smoothies perfect for breakfast or as a mid-afternoon snack on my smoothies page, and the apple and pear smoothie has fast become a reader favourite!
-Some more some recent ideas to try out too:
+There are lots of healthy and fun ideas perfect for breakfast or as a mid-afternoon snack on my smoothies page, including my easy apple cucumber smoothie and my apple and pear smoothie, which has fast become a reader favourite!
+Some recent ideas to try out too:

 Mango Pear Smoothie